The Government today approved the Council of Ministers resolution that approves the National Hydrogen Strategy.

 The national hydrogen strategy has five central points:

 2 - Decarbonized heavy transport.
-“The decarbonisation of the heavy transport sector, in which hydrogen and synthetic fuels produced from hydrogen, in addition to electricity and advanced biofuels, are essential for decarbonisation.
-In parallel, the hydrogen supply infrastructure will be supported, preferably with associated local production ”, according to the tutelage.
+“The decarbonisation of the heavy transport sector, in which hydrogen, and synthetic fuels produced from hydrogen, in addition to electricity and advanced biofuels, are essential for decarbonisation.
+In parallel, the hydrogen supply infrastructures will be supported, preferably with associated local production ”, according to the tutelage.

 3 - The ministry also points out that this strategy aims to “decarbonization of national industryabove all, among others, of the chemical, extractive, glass and ceramic and cement subsectors ”.

 4 - Laboratory for hydrogen.
-The Government intends to create a “collaborative laboratory for hydrogen, as a national and international reference in R&D activities around the relevant components of the hydrogen value chain.
+The Government intends to create a “collaborative laboratory for hydrogen, as a national and international reference of R&D activity around the relevant components of the hydrogen value chain.
 It is intended that this laboratory develops new industries and services and qualified human resources ”.